 Let’s say you’ve launched a campaign, but you aren’t testing the effectiveness of your ads.
 As a result, you don’t know which ads are the most appealing to users.

 How to handle the issue: Add multiple ad variations to ad groups.
 Try different descriptions and headline parameters to find the best performing options.
 For example, descriptions and headlines could include the brand name, product price and they could be straightforward or more creative.

 Go to the Campaign settings and select the Ad Rotation section in the Additional settings.
 The best ad rotation method is: Optimize.
 The Optimize setting prioritizes ads that are expected to perform better than other ads within an ad group.

 Part 4.
-Mistakes At The Keyword Level
+Google Ads Mistakes At The Keyword Level

-1. Bidding Only for High-Volume Queries
+1. Bidding only for high-volume queries

-For example, you have launched a campaign to sell women’s shoes.
+Let’s say you’ve launched a campaign to sell women’s shoes.
 To promote it, you have selected high-volume queries like “women shoes.”
 You are getting a lot of clicks and your budget is depleting fast, but you are not getting enough conversions.